How the law protects you from housing discriminationBy Emma McAleavy

-At Listings Project, our equity and inclusion statement, which all listers must agree to, includes community agreements that prohibit discrimination and bias.
+At Listings Project, our equity and inclusion statement and community agreements, which all listers must agree to, prohibit discrimination and bias.
 We also carefully vet all our listings to make sure they meet our standards for equity and inclusion.
 But it isn’t only Listings Project’s practices and policies that protect you from discrimination.
 Housing discrimination is also prohibited by federal, state, and local laws.

 Which laws protect me?

 At the federal level, the Fair Housing Act prohibits discrimination based on race, color, national origin, religion, sex, familial status, or disability when selling or renting housing.
 Many states and municipalities also have laws that prevent housing discrimination.
 The New York State Human Rights Law, for example, also prohibits discrimination based on sexual orientation, gender identity or expression, military status, age, marital status, or lawful source of income, in addition to the identities and characteristics protected by the Fair Housing Act.
 California has similar protections under the Fair Employment and Housing Act.
 In total 49 states and DC have passed housing laws that expand upon federal protections.